Chris's Metal Detecting Page -

 Be sure to FILL ALL HOLES you dig, and make sure you tamp the grass plugs down firmly.
 Wild animals often come along and tear out plugs that aren't tamped down securely.
 Skunks, racoons, dogs, and even squirrels will dig up plugs in search of things to eat.

 Filling holes back in without leaving obvious traces you've been there is THE most important part of the metal detecting hobby.
+Without a doubt.
 If you can't do this right, you'll ruin the future of the hobby for yourself as well as for everyone else.
 Practice in your own back yard until you can cut a grass plug, extract the target, fill the hole, and put the plug back so nobody will even know you were digging there.
 Avoid digging plugs in very dry weather.
-Conversely, don't try digging when the ground is mush.
+Also, don't try digging when the ground is mush.
 It should be damp but not soaking wet.

 When you dig a plug, don't sever all the grass roots- try to leave the plug attached to the rest of the grass along one edge, like a hinge.
 If you know the coin is shallow, instead of digging a plug, make a small incision with a screwdriver and pry the coin up from the ground.
 Practice these techniques before digging on any property you don't own.
 And above all, ask permission before you go on someone else's land.